 What do you know about the history of this place and the people who lived or worked here?
 If possible, please state where you learned this information.
-If you have submitted a completed survey form, please include only information not found in that document here.
+If you have submitted a completed survey form, please include only information not found in that document.

 If you have any historic photos or other related documents you would like to include, please either insert them in this section or attach them.